theloosegoat/Foss4gUK_2019/README.md

 # Foss4gUK_2019
 Data and Crib Sheet for Foss4g UK 2019 workshop

-Please get all the material for the workshop from https://jmp.sh/v/cPnW25nDugZpJaeXjSJl
+Download the pdf to accompany the workshop from above and please get all the files for the workshop from https://jmp.sh/v/cPnW25nDugZpJaeXjSJl